davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:closure-pi-pi>

 The uncorrected distributions show noticeable differences from the truth, particularly in $Delta phi$ projection.
-In this case, the reconstructed shape appears flat, which makes reconstruction questionable.
 Using efficiency corrections makes the reconstructed results closer to truth.
 In the $Delta phi$ projection, both correction methods recover the main features with almost perfect agreement.

 The $Delta eta$ projection shows a different trend: at $|Delta eta| > 1$, the corrected points rise above the truth, forming a wing-like structure.
 This feature appears in both 1D and 2D corrections and does not reflect any known physical effect.